bobbyiliev/introduction-to-docker-ebook/ebook/en/content/003-docker-containers.md

 ![](https://cdn.devdojo.com/posts/images/April2020/docker-images.png)

-> Note, you do not necessarily need to pull the image, this is just for demo pourpouses.
+> Note, you do not necessarily need to pull the image, this is just for demo purposes.
 When running the `docker run` command, if the image is not available locally, it will automatically be pulled from Docker Hub.

 After that we can use the **docker run** command to spin up a new container: